ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/case.png" width="80%"></p>

 The STL files for the top and bottom parts are available [here](./3dfiles/case-top.stl) and [here](./3dfiles/case-bottom.stl).
 There are cutouts for the switch, the LiPo charging board and the microphone.
 I opted to include a separate charger besides the one onboard the AVR-IoT Cellular Mini board in order to be able to charge the battery while everything else is powered down.
-As can be seen in the schematic and on the image below too, the battery is connected to the TP4056's battery terminals through the female micro JST connector and the male micro JST connectors are connected to the protected output of the LiPo charging board through the switch. **Make sure to check if the polarity of the JST connectors is correct!** The ones I have have had reverse polarity which could have damaged both microcontrollers.
+As can be seen on the schematic and on the image below too, the battery is connected to the TP4056's battery terminals through the female micro JST connector and the male micro JST connectors are connected to the protected output of the LiPo charging board through the switch. **Make sure to check if the polarity of the JST connectors is correct!** The ones I have had reverse polarity which could have damaged both microcontrollers if I hadn't noticed that.
 I have used a tweezer to remove the two wires from the plastic connector and then swapped them.

 <p align="center"><img src="./images/battery-wiring.jpg" width="80%"></p>

-After soldering the wires together, the charger can be hot glued into place to the bottom of the case and the switch can be secured with a nut or a keycap from the outside.
+After soldering the wires together, the charger can be hot glued into place to the bottom of the case and the switch can be secured from the outside with a nut or a keycap.

 <p align="center"><img src="./images/bat-placement.jpg" width="80%"></p>

-Then the top part can be placed and secured witch screws.
+Then the perfboard can be placed inside the 3D-printed enclosure and secured witch screws.
 Removing the microcontrollers beforehand allows easier access to the holes for the M2.5 screws.
-The battery cables can also be connected to the microcontrollers.
+The battery cables should also be connected to the microcontrollers afterwards.

 <p align="center"><img src="./images/top-placement.jpg" width="80%"></p>